 Net Interest Margin is primarily the interest income from the mortgage and liquidity portfolios, minus the interest payable on the savings portfolio and treasury funding.
-During the recent period where Bank Base Rate and other market rates have moved higher so rapidly, it has also been bolstered by the income on interest rates swaps which are used to hedge against interest rate risk.
 The net margin is divided by mean Total Assets across the year to calculate the margin percentage.